*Please note that you will use your Drake Login and Password in registering to enter the Sexual Assault Prevention online course online Tutorial. *

 You will receive an email inviting you to complete Part 2.
 Part 2 takes about 15 minutes, and is NOT required.
 This post survey will help us gather data on what you thought of the program and measure retention of knowledge.

 If you choose to take Part 2, it may be completed at any time before the end of the Fall semester.

 Part 1 is the only section attached to spring registration; Part 2 is not required.
 However, participating is extremely valuable—it includes climate feedback, which will help Drake develop better initiatives surrounding sexual and interpersonal violence on campus.

 Used at more than 200 colleges and universities across the country, this program will enable the University to gather valuable data about our students for comparison with others institutions.
 This will be shared with campus stakeholders to improve sexual and interpersonal violence prevention initiatives at Drake.
 The course includes surveys to help personalize your experience and measure students’ attitudes and behaviors.

 All survey responses for Part 1 are confidential.
 The results are kept by Everfi and are sent to Drake’s administrator of the program in aggregate format, without identifying information and individual student responses.

 Should you experience problems, technical support is available 24/7 and can be accessed from the “Help” link within the course.
 The Drake staff is not available to assist with problems within the program.

 Additional Troubleshooting Options:

-If you have completed the program and have issues with or questions about being able to complete spring registration, contact Lynne Cornelius, Violence Prevention Coordinator at 515-271-4141 or the Dean of Students Office at 515-271-2835.
+If you have completed the program and need to have your hold removed, contact Lynne Cornelius, Lynne.Cornelus@drake.edu, Violence Prevention Coordinator at 515-271-4141 or the Dean of Students Office at 515-271-2835.